In Defense of Carbs

 Wondering what to do next?
 Keep the following in mind:

 - Moderation is key for everyone.
-Suggested serving is 1 cupped hand
+Suggested serving size is 1 cupped hand.

 - Consume more healthy carbs vs processed carbs